Lumbar curvature of the spine. Lumbar lordosis - how to be and what to do? Causes of the development of lumbar lordosis

 Increased lordosis in the lumbar region

 The opposite situation, when the lumbar deflection of the spine is too pronounced, is called "hyperlordosis".
-The bending angle for this diagnosis is approximately 145-150 degrees.
+The bending angle with this diagnosis is approximately 145-150 degrees.

-On x-rays of the lumbar spine, you can see that the anterior surfaces of the vertebrae diverge in a fan-like manner, and the spinous processes are practically connected to each other.
+On x-rays lumbar of the spine, one can see that the anterior surfaces of the vertebrae diverge in a fan-like manner, and the spinous processes are practically connected to each other.

-Hyperlordosis can be congenital, which is usually associated with a hereditary predisposition and intrauterine developmental disorders of the vertebrae before the birth of the child.
+Hyperlordosis can be congenital, which is usually associated with hereditary predisposition and disorders prenatal development vertebrae before the baby is born.
 Also, this diagnosis can be made already to an adult - then we are talking about acquired hyperlordosis.

 External signs of hyperlordosis:

-1. protruding buttocks and a deviation of the pelvis back;
+1. protruding buttocks and backward deviation of the pelvis;

 2. protruding belly;

-3. a large "arch" under the lumbar region in the supine position.
+3. a large "arch" under the lower back in the supine position.

-The subjective symptoms of the presence of increased lordosis in the lumbar spine include constant strong tension in the lower back and the appearance of painful sensations when lying on the stomach.
+TO subjective symptoms the presence of increased lordosis in the lumbar region include constant strong tension in the lower back and the appearance of pain when lying on the stomach.

 Causes of pathology

-Hyperlordosis and hypolordosis have a number of unpleasant consequences for the body, including: displacement of internal organs, accelerated destruction of the cartilaginous tissue of joints and bones.
-Therefore, it is important to know the factors that can contribute to the appearance and development of these pathologies.
+Hyperlordosis and hypolordosis have a number of unpleasant consequences for the body, including: displacement of internal organs, acceleration of destruction of cartilage tissue of joints and bones.
+Therefore, it is important to know the factors that can contribute to the emergence and development of these pathologies.

-Congenital malformations of the curvature of the spine are associated with heredity and birth injuries.
+Congenital pathologies of the curvature of the spine are associated with heredity and injuries received during childbirth.

-Acquired lordosis usually develops by the age of 30, which is associated with physical inactivity, weakness of the muscles and ligamentous apparatus, a long stay in a sitting position, first while studying at school, other educational institutions, and then at work in the absence of proper physical exertion and taking care of one's health.
+Acquired lordosis usually develops by the age of 30, which is associated with physical inactivity, muscle weakness and ligamentous apparatus, sitting for a long time at first during school, others educational institutions, and then at work in the absence of proper physical activity and care for their health.

-Among the possible reasons for the development of pathology are:
+Among possible causes the development of pathology are distinguished:

 • weak back muscles;

-• pathological or congenital dislocation of the hip, immobility of the hip joint;
+• pathological or congenital hip dislocation, immobility hip joint;

-• osteochondrosis, intervertebral hernias and other chronic diseases of the spine;
+• osteochondrosis, intervertebral hernia and others chronic diseases spine;

 • spinal column injuries;

-• malignant neoplasms in the spine itself or in the nearest organs;
+• malignant neoplasms in the spine itself or nearby organs;

 • tuberculosis;